trellisorg/platform/packages/serverless-sharp-loader/README.md

    Running in prod mode with by calling `enableProdMode()` in your `main.ts` or, not adding the `priority` attribute to your images (although this goes against the suggested usage).
 Another option for this caveat is to always call `enableProdMode()` when rendering in Angular Universal by not conditionally calling it in your `main.server.ts`.
    This will be a moot point when [this PR](https://github.com/angular/angular/pull/47353) is released.
+(Note: As of Angular v14.2.1 this is no longer an issue as the PR was released as part of v14.2.1)
 3. There is slightly less validation of the URL happening in this `IMAGE_LOADER` than in the default provided loaders in `@angular/common` because it is not being created the same way.
 This will be fixed after [this PR](https://github.com/angular/angular/pull/47340)